 Reverend Díaz received an Honorary Doctorate Degree in Humanities in 1997, bestowed upon him for his tireless humanitarian work by the National Evangelical University of the Dominican Republic (Universidad Nacional Evangélica de la República Dominicana).

-Senator Rubén Díaz is the proud father of three children: Damaris Díaz Kiely, who is a Sergeant in the New York Police Department; Samuel Díaz, who works for the New York City Housing Authority; and Rubén Díaz, Jr., who is currently the President of the Borough of the Bronx.
-Senator Díaz is also the proud grandfather of six grandchildren.
+Senator Rubén Díaz is the proud father of three children who all pursue lives of civil service: Damaris Díaz Kiely is a retired Sergeant in the New York Police Department; Samuel Díaz is a Supervisor for the New York City Housing Authority; and Rubén Díaz, Jr. is the Borough President of the Bronx.
+Senator Díaz is also the loving grandfather of six grandchildren.
 He is happily married to Leslie Ivette Díaz.

-Standing Committee Assignments 2013: Aging (Ranking Member) Banks, Finance, Housing, Construction and Community Development, Investigations and Government Operations, Transportation
+Standing Committee Assignments 2015: Aging (Ranking Member) Banks, Finance, Investigations and Government Operations, Judiciary, Transportation